muhammadaldacher/muhammadaldacher/docs/3_PLLs.md

 > Thanks to Eng.
-[Ahmed Ramadan](https://www.linkedin.com/in/ahmed-ramadan-70430914a/) who collected a lot of these material.
+[Ahmed Ramadan](https://www.linkedin.com/in/ahmed-ramadan-70430914a/) for his contribution in collecting these material.

 # Suggested Study Plan
 &ensp; *1- "PLL System-Level":* </br>